nokia-eda/terraform-provider-os-v1alpha1/docs/data-sources/deploy_image_list.md

 - `nodes` (List of String) List of nodes to deploy images on.
 - `prompt` (List of String) Control when to prompt the user for input.
 If any pre or post checks fail, the user will be prompted for input, but this may be used to prompt even if they're successful.
+- `reconnection_timeout_seconds` (Number) Seconds to wait for node to come back online after reboot.
 - `tranches` (Attributes List) List of tranches to use for imaging.
 A tranche is a list of node selectors, and a name.
 Tranches are upgraded in order, sequentially. (see [below for nested schema](#nestedatt--items--spec--tranches))